As always, having more fun than a human being should be allowed to have.

 Jindal has emphasized repeatedly that Louisiana is not waiting for anybody's help.

-One of the mistakes we made during Katrina, we maybe waited on somebody to help us, said uh Mitch Landrew, a Democrat, newly elected mayor of New Orleans, who has appeared at Jindal's side at uh a number of events.
+One of the mistakes we made during Katrina, we maybe waited on somebody to help us, said Mitch Landrew, a Democrat, newly elected mayor of New Orleans, who has appeared at Jindal's side at a number of events.

-Jindal's biggest idea: building a protective line of islands called sand booms using mud dredged from the gulf bottom.
+Jindal's biggest idea, building a protective line of islands called sand booms, using mud dredged from the Gulf bottom.

 No small government can go rebuild a barrier island.